 To obtain as precise an impression as possible of people’s expectations regarding Daimler AG, we evaluated information from a variety of sources during our sustainability strategy process.
 The basis is provided by interviews with approximately 70 internal and external experts, who are also among our stakeholders.
 Further input was provided by the evaluation of past stakeholder surveys and by analyses of the global sustainability agenda (in particular the Sustainable Development Goals) and automotive trends.
 The results of these analyses were taken into account during the preselection of the focal topics and fields of action.

-In the second step, we analyzed the shortlisted topics and fields to determine their relevance for and impact on Daimler AG.
+In the second step, the shortlisted topics and fields were examined to determine their relevance for and impact on Daimler AG.
 To do so, we talked with the specialist Daimler departments and conducted an open international online survey of our external stakeholders in the summer of 2017.
 After the survey was completed, we had more than 1,000 responses from a variety of stakeholder groups.
 We used these results to compare the identified focal topics and fields of action with as broad a selection of stakeholder perspectives as possible and to adjust them if necessary.

 Finalizing the strategy.